 Herdman focused on task at hand rather than outside noise of Olympic spying scandal

-Toronto FC forward Federico Bernardeschi (centre) manoeuvres the ball around Orlando City SC forward Ivan Angulo (77) and defender Kyle Smith (24) during the first half of their MLS soccer match in Toronto, Wednesday, July 3, 2024.
-(The Canadian Press/Cole Burston)
+Toronto FC forward Federico Bernardeschi (centre) manoeuvres the ball around Orlando City SC forward (77) and defender Kyle Smith (24) during the first half of their MLS soccer match in Toronto, Wednesday, July 3, 2024.
+THE CANADIAN PRESS/Cole Burston

 A date with Mexico's Pachuca in Leagues Cup play offers Toronto FC a welcome albeit difficult new challenge.